 If you haven’t figured it out yet, I’m kind of a walking contradiction when it comes to cheese.
 Sometimes I go for Vegan Nacho Cheese, but sometimes it just can’t be replaced.
 Tomato Soup with Grilled Cheese Croutons cannot be made without the real stuff.

 On one hand, my logical brain knows I should stay away from dairy as much as I can.
 On the other hand, well, it’s cheese.
 And it’s dang good.

-When game day rolls around, or any party opportunity, really, it gets fifty million times harder to avoid it.
+When it’s time for hosting a crowd whether it’s for game day or the holidays and I need an appetizer, it gets fifty million times harder to avoid it.
 In everyday life I try to enjoy cheese in strict moderation, and that’s the philosophy I brought to this recipe.
-I’m not one to sub low-fat cheese and mayo to a recipe and call it skinny.
-What I did here was use less cheese rather than the same amount of the low-fat stuff.
-It’s still plenty cheesy, trust me.
-Instead of mayo or sour cream many spinach artichoke dip recipes call for, I used greek yogurt.
-I also used a small amount of cream cheese to add to the creamy texture everyone loves.
+I’m not one to sub low-fat cheese and mayo to a recipe and call it “skinny.”

 - 4 ounces cream cheese